 The “Can We Talk” series began in 2016.
 This ongoing series is designed to engender productive and respectful discourse here in Concord.
 The goal is to create opportunities for the community to come together to discuss and learn from what is happening around us.

-Since 2016, the CCACE Advisory Committee has promoted and hosted three community forums: Fake News: The Changing Landscape of Journalism in the 21st Century, Conversations in a Civil Society-Agreeing to Disagree, and The Defamation Experience, and Unconscious Bias: Interrupting the Cycle.
+Since 2016, the CCACE Advisory Committee has promoted and hosted three community forums: Fake News: The Changing Landscape of Journalism in the 21st Century, Conversations in a Civil Society-Agreeing to Disagree, The Defamation Experience, and Unconscious Bias: Interrupting the Cycle.

 CCACE covers the cost of bringing these talks to the community.
 We charge a fee to help defray these costs.
 If you would like, you may make a donation to help cover future “Can We Talk programs”.

-How do we begin to recognize and acknowledge that we all have biases, that we are part of the problem?
-In this groundbreaking series of five discussions, we will examine our unconscious biases, understand how to have conversations with others around this topic, and learn tools to use in our daily lives to counteract this.
+We will continue to look at recognizing and acknowledging that we all have biases and that we contribute to the problem.
+We will examine our unconscious biases, understand how to have conversations with others around this topic, and learn tools to use in our daily lives to counteract this.

 This course will be offered in two sections, a morning section and an evening section.
-The first session in October will be all together on October 2nd from 7-9 pm.
+The first session in October will be all together from 7-9 pm.
 For the remainder of the sessions, section A will meet on Tuesdays from 10 am – 12 pm and section B will meet on Wednesdays from 7-9 pm.
 Please note which session you are signing up for.
-Click here for details and to register.

 *This program is co-sponsored by the Friends of the Concord Free Public Library